NaitLee/Cat-Printer/README.md

 See file `COPYING`, `LICENSE`, and detail of used JavaScript in file `www/jslicense.html`

 Particularly, `printer.py`, `server.py` and `main.js` are released under GNU GPL 3.
-Excluding contributions of other people (which probably have their own copyright) and possible third-party dependencies, all other parts are in Public Domain (CC0).
+All other parts, except which have special statements, are in Public Domain (CC0).

 --------